The wide variety of products available on the market can seem overwhelming to someone who is new to welding.

 The generators can run on gasoline, diesel, or liquid propane depending on the model.
 They can also accommodate a tip torch, a stick welding torch, or a MIG/Flux core wire-feed unit with a gun.
 Stick welding is the only use for this product niche at the low end.
 It costs around $2000.

-If you plan to use the welder from a generator, make sure you look at the symbol CC (constant current), and CV (constant tension) when looking through product literature.
+If you plan to use the welder from a generator, make sure you look at the symbols CC (constant current), and CV (constant tension) when looking through product literature.

 CV machines are more expensive, but they are the best choice for plugging in a flux-cored or MIG welder to a generator.
 To choose the correct size generator, you will need to understand your power requirements.